OpenAMP/openamp-docs/openamp/overview.rst

 The OpenAMP Proxy and RPC Service are higher level IPC components.

 The proxy provides file IO on the remote allowing access to the filesystem on the master.
 This provides a mechanism for remotes to access files occasionally without having to introduce a full filesystem on the remote.
-In the architecture diagram the center processor slave proxy's file IO from its master on the left.
+In the architecture diagram the center processor slave proxies file IO from its master on the left.

 The RPC service provides for remote procedure calls from a server to a client.
 In the architecture diagram the right hand processor has the RPC server servicing the center master processor's RPC client.

 ..  image::  ../images/architecture/overview-architecture-proxy.svg

-.. _overview-proxy-rpc-work-label:
+.. _overview-proxy-libmetal-label:

 Libmetal
 ========

 :doc:`Libmetal <../libmetal/readme>` is a hardware abstraction component, intended to provide for portability across different platforms.
-Vendors porting OpenAMP will provide an implementation of libmetal for their their system.
+Vendors porting OpenAMP will provide an implementation of libmetal for their system.

 ..  image::  ../images/architecture/overview-architecture-libmetal.svg

 .. _project-aims-work-label:

+In the future OpenAMP is envisioned to also encompass other areas important in a heterogeneous environment, such as power management and managing the lifecycle of non-CPU devices.

 Read more about the OpenAMP System Components :ref:`here<openamp-components-work-label>`.

-In the future OpenAMP is envisioned to also encompass other areas important in a heterogeneous environment, such as power management and managing the lifecycle of non-CPU devices.

 ************
 Project Aims